 Organic Mass Spectrometry

-The Organic Mass Spectrometry Department at ORS provides method development and mass spectrometry testing services to a variety of industries.
-GC/MS analysis can be performed on a variety of sample matrices via Static Headspace, IVA® of hermetic devices, solvent extraction and direct injection, direct air injection, residual solvent analysis, gas cylinder analysis, and analysis of samples placed in ampules.
+Oneida’s GC/MS analysis services can be performed via Static Headspace, solvent extraction and direct injection, direct air injection, residual solvent analysis, gas cylinder analysis, IVA® of hermetic devices, and outgassing of samples sealed in ampoules.
 Testing is qualitative, semi-quantitative, and can be customized to suit your analytical needs.
 Testing capabilities and a partial list of applications are presented below.

-- Gas Chromatography/Mass Spectrometry (GC/MS): Common applications of ORS’ GC/MC analysis services include contamination identification, purity determination and identification of “unknown” compounds in bulk organics.
+- Gas Chromatography/Mass Spectrometry (GC/MS): Common applications of ORS’ GC/MC analysis services include contamination identification, material outgassing studies, purity determination, and identification of “unknown” compounds in bulk organics.

-- Internal Vapor Analysis™/ Gas Chromatography/Mass Spectrometry (IVA®/GC/MS): Used for the analysis of organic constituents in the headspace of hermetic packages and ampoules; Identification of volatile and semi-volatile organics.
+- Internal Vapor Analysis® Gas Chromatography/Mass Spectrometry (IVA®/GC/MS): Used for the analysis of organic constituents in the cavity of hermetic packages and ampoules, identifying of volatile and semi-volatile organics.
 Package volumes as low as 8 nL can be tested.

-- Direct Air Injection/Residual Solvent Analysis/Gas Cylinder Analysis/Gas Chromatography/Mass spectrometry: Used to analyze components of gas phase samples for volatile and semi-volatile organics.
-Uses Liquid N2 cryofocus for improved chromatography.
-Samples can be whole air samples collected in gas sampling cylinders provided by ORS, pharmaceutical products in hermetic packages, or other suitable containers containing gaseous samples.
+- Direct Air Injection/Residual Solvent Analysis/Gas Cylinder Analysis/Gas Chromatography/Mass Spectrometry: Used to analyze components of gas phase samples for volatile and semi-volatile organics.
+Incorporates Liquid N2 cryofocus for improved chromatography and sensitivity.
+Samples can be whole air/gas samples collected in gas sampling cylinders provided by ORS, pharmaceutical products in hermetic packages, or other suitable containers containing gaseous samples.

 - Semi-Quantitative Results